Image-X-Institute/MarkerlessHNGTVTracking/README.md

 ## How to analyse and generate test results

 - Run 'DeepLearningRandEvaluation.m' for each patient with the inputvariable the directory where the images from test.py were saved
 - Run 'DeepLearningSummaryMultiVol.m' to combine the results for all patients.
+Input should be a cell array with the location of the output from the 'DeepLearningRandEvaluation.m' file as each index in the input.
 - Plot the results by running the jupyter notebooks worksheet 'TumoutMotionPlots.ipynb'